PearBlossom1130/FileNameSerializer/README.md

 # FileNameSerializer
-A tool for change file names to be serialized
+A command line tool for serializing file names